Faridah v Ahmad Shah: Concurrences

 The Honourable Justice stated that in the absence of clear and express provisions, to hold that foreign plaintiffs can sue the Ruler and the Yang di-Pertuan Agong in the Special Court was to admit the absurdity that Malaysia and the states comprising Malaysia have no sovereignty in international law, which would open the floodgates of litigation by foreigners against the Yang di-Pertuan Agong.
 The exception clause in article 181(2) of the Federal Constitution, namely, ‘except in the Special Court established under Part XV’, was too general and ambiguous to convey the extraordinary alleged intention of Parliament to deplete Malaysia's sovereignty in international law.

-Justice Mohamed Azmi bin Mohamed concluded his concurrence, stating that in the absence of express provisions, and as there was doubt in the meaning of the words used and also doubt in the intention of Parliament and the Conference of Rulers, the presumption of continuity of the Rulers’ privilege, sovereignty and prerogative and legal immunity must prevail, as far as foreign citizens were concerned.
+Justice Azmi bin Mohamed concluded his concurrence, stating that in the absence of express provisions, and as there was doubt in the meaning of the words used and also doubt in the intention of Parliament and the Conference of Rulers, the presumption of continuity of the Rulers’ privilege, sovereignty and prerogative and legal immunity must prevail, as far as foreign citizens were concerned.
 The legal immunity of the Sultan of Pahang from being sued in his personal capacity by a non-citizen must, therefore, remain as before.

 Justice Tun Mohamed Suffian bin Mohamed Hashim opined that the President of Singapore enjoyed total immunity and may not be sued by anybody.
 If, and only if, Singapore amended its Constitution to allow a Malaysian citizen to sue the President in Singapore (in other words, only if there is reciprocity) only then may the Malaysian Parliament confer on a Singapore citizen a similar right or privilege to sue a Ruler in Malaysia.
 Regardless, the Constitution of the Republic of Singapore had not been so amended.
 Therefore, a Singapore citizen generally had no right or privilege of suing the Malay Rulers in the Special Court.
 The Honourable Justice also highlighted that the Singapore President is the head of state of a sovereign country but the Ruler of Pahang is not as he is only a head of the State of Pahang.
 He may not, for instance, appoint or receive ambassadors but nevertheless, the Pahang State Constitution refers to him in many articles as the sovereign, and so does the Federal Constitution.